HugoLi0213/Hong-Kong-date-countdown-web/README.md

 ### Install Dependencies

-Run the following command to install the necessary dependencies:
+To install the necessary dependencies, run the following command:

 ```bash
 npm install